 Why?
-Because the two hardware models will run all the same games, whether they're discs or downloads, and it seems like we shouldn't see significant gameplay differences between the way games play on either machine.
+Because the two hardware models will run all the same games, whether they’re discs or downloads, and we shouldn’t see significant gameplay differences between the way games play on either machine.

-Games will probably run smoother on the Pro, but we'd be surprised to see studios pump out games that run poorly on the standard model now that the Pro is coming.
-After all, 40 million people have the regular PS4, and that number will continue to grow in the years ahead.
+Games enhanced for the Pro will undoubtedly run smoother and/or look crisper and better, but we’d be surprised to see studios pump out games that run poorly on the standard model now that the Pro is here.
+After all, more than 47 million people have the regular PS4, and that number will continue to grow in the years ahead.
 Leaving those players behind would be a really bad move for any developer.

 No!
 There’s HDR for all

-In fact, it's coming to each and every PlayStation 4 via a firmware update out next week.
-So yes, the three-year-old PS4 you bought back at launch will have HDR support in a week - you'll just need the right kind of TV to take advantage of it.
+In fact, it’s now available for each and every PlayStation 4 via a firmware update that came out earlier this autumn.
+So yes, the three-year-old PS4 you bought back at launch now has HDR support once you’re fully up-to-date – you’ll just need the right kind of TV to take advantage of it.

 Talk about a slap in the face to Microsoft, which just introduced the Xbox One S with HDR support while the original Xbox One isn’t slated to get it.
 Still, that means that HDR won’t be an exclusive perk to the Pro, and you’ll still get the benefits on an older PS4.

-We haven't really seen this one in action yet, but Sony says that the PlayStation VR will benefit significantly from the PlayStation 4 Pro, allowing games to run at higher and smoother frame rates, as well as with more details packed within their immersive worlds.
+Sony says that the PlayStation VR can benefit significantly from the PlayStation 4 Pro, allowing games to run at higher and smoother frame rates, as well as with more details packed within their immersive worlds.

 All of that is super critical for virtual reality.
-While we expect that PSVR games will look pretty good and run solidly well with the standard PS4, frame rate stability is absolutely crucial to enjoying VR and not getting sick in the process.
-Boosting the frame rate and enhancing the visual experience will be felt very strongly in VR – perhaps even more so than on your TV.
+While PSVR games look pretty good and run solidly well with the standard PS4, frame rate stability is absolutely crucial to enjoying VR and not getting sick in the process.
+Boosting the frame rate and enhancing the visual experience could be felt very strongly in VR – perhaps even more so than on your TV.

-It's out on 10 November at a price of £349 (or US$399), in case price will sway your opinion.
+It’s out this Thursday, 10 November at a price of £349 (or US$399), in case price will sway your opinion.
 In our eyes, that seems like a sweet spot for a system that offers pretty major enhancements over the previous model.

 On the other hand, if you play casually, are fine with your 1080p set, or aren’t yet sold on VR, then the upgrade might not be as important for you.
 The PlayStation 4 will live on for years and continue receiving great games, regardless of the Pro and how well it does, and there’s plenty of awesome gaming ahead for the console.

-The Pro is for the super-fans and ultra tech-savvy, and if that's not you, then don't sweat it – and certainly don't feel bad about it.
-This isn't an essential upgrade, but it should be a really fun and worthwhile one for a lot of PlayStation aficionados.
+The Pro is for the super-fans and ultra tech-savvy, and if that’s not you, then don’t sweat it – and certainly don’t feel bad about it.
+This isn’t an essential upgrade, but it is a really fun and worthwhile one for a lot of PlayStation aficionados.